Architecture Guide

 Text Delivery

 Extracted text is sent via IPC to the Chat Renderer and auto-appended to the prompt textarea.
-The Snipper Window is destroyed.
-Total round-trip: ~2 seconds for most text.

 C